stephenhowells/Heroku-PHP-Bootstrap/readme.md

 ### Tips

-Once your app is stable on the Heroku platform and you are making fewer code deployments, consider enabling preboot to achieve nearly zero downtime deployments.
+- Once your app is stable on the Heroku platform and you are making fewer code deployments, consider enabling preboot to achieve nearly zero downtime deployments.
 [Learn more about preboot](https://devcenter.heroku.com/articles/preboot).
+- If you're using the ClearDB MySQL add-on you'll have to stay with PHP 5.5 for now or else you'll get errors when configuring the SSL connection in PDO or mysqli.
+The certs ClearDB provide have a name mismatch with their actual endpoint.
+- If you've declared a specific runtime and/or extensions in your `composer.json` file that differ from your local development environment, Composer will throw an error during installing and updating.
+Often your Vagrant PHP runtime won't match what you'll use on Heroku.
+To avoid experiencing errors when using Composer locally add the `--ignore-platform-reqs` flag to your Composer commands.
+This tells Composer to simply ignore those PHP runtime dependencies.
+- Set logging in your app to STDOUT or STDERR.
+That way they'll be captured with Heroku's usual logging capabilities.
+[Papertrail](https://papertrailapp.com) is a great add-on that makes logging even better.
+Always avoid writing logs to the file system as they'll be very temporary.
+- Don't forget to add your environment variables in Heroku.
+That's an excellent place to store an API's secret key.
+Keep those out of your app and source control.

 ### License